 - For as long as metadata on parents will not be published, this data will only be accessible to GLEIF and LEI ROC members.

 The LEI ROC policy further clarifies that no later than six months after the start of the effective collection of relationship data by LEI issuing organizations, the LEI ROC “will determine whether the parent metadata can be made public as part of the reference data of the child” or whether additional time would be required “to address any issues associated with publication, with the expectation that publication will take place as soon as feasible.”

-For information regarding relationship information for LEI registrants whose direct and / or ultimate parent has an LEI, refer to this dedicated GLEIF website page: Relationship Record-CDF Format.
+For information regarding relationship information for LEI registrants whose direct and / or ultimate parents have an LEI, refer to this dedicated GLEIF website page: Level 2 Data: Relationship Record (RR)-CDF Format.

 How an LEI can help your business get fit for the future

 - Improved risk management.